pgorman/dangerjaunt/dangerjaunt.md

 ## Rogues ##

-Rogues include altruistic Robin Hoods, dashing cat-burglar jewel rogues, and merciless petty cutthroats.
+Rogues include altruistic Robin Hoods, dashing cat-burglar jewel thieves, and merciless petty cutthroats.

 Rogues know five broad skills, with each skill rated between one and six.
-To successfully use a skill, the player must roll that score or lower on a d6.
 New rogue characters start with a 1 in all skills, plus two points the player may assign as desired.
 Each time the rogue gains a level, the player assigns one additional point to a skill.